zlogic/mendix-docs/content/en/docs/apidocs-mxsdk/apidocs/catalog/search-api.md

 ---
-title: "Catalog APIs"
+title: "Search API"
-linktitle: "Catalog"
+linktitle: "Search API"
-url: /apidocs-mxsdk/apidocs/catalog-apis/
+url: /apidocs-mxsdk/apidocs/search-api/
-description: "The Catalog APIs register data sources from other business applications."
+description: "The Search API allows you to search and retrieve information on registered assets that can be used in your app development."
 weight: 50
 restapi: true
-aliases:
-    - /apidocs-mxsdk/apidocs/data-hub-apis/
 ---

 ## Introduction